glencbz/call-home-cms-experiments/strapi/README.md

 - 'Content Manager' > 'law-soc': select the bn-BD from 'Locales' and fill out the fields 'title'.
 Leave 'subtitle' unfilled to see the fallback from the default locale.
+- 'Media library': click on 'Add new assets' and upload your favourite image.
+- 'Content Manager' > 'law-soc': Add your new media as the 'logo'.

 ## Key observations